 There are two huts in each valley and camping is permitted.
-Bus and boat transport is available from the Greenstone car park/wharf to Glenorchy and must be pre-booked.
-Tracknet transport is available to or from The Divide daily during the summer season, in Winter pre booking is essential, Minimum numbers may apply
+Bus transport is available from the Greenstone car park to Glenorchy and must be pre-booked.
+Tracknet transport is available to or from The Divide daily during the Summer Season, in Winter pre-booking is essential and minimum numbers may apply.

 Allow up to ten days.
 Trampers can start at either Lake Manapouri or Lake Hauroko.
-A regular boat service runs on Manapouri but the boat service on Hauroko must be prearranged.
+A regular boat service runs on Lake Manapouri, but the boat service on Lake Hauroko must be pre-arranged.
 Floatplane or helicopter access to Supper Cove is an alternative option.
-This track is suitable for fit, experienced and well-equipped parties -- it crosses two alpine passes and can flood after heavy rain.
+This track is suitable for fit, experienced and well-equipped parties - it crosses two alpine passes and can flood after heavy rain.
 All parties must carry a portable stove, as dry firewood is scarce at all hut sites.
 There are eight huts on the Dusky Track.

-The Tuatapere Hump Ridge Track is New Zealand's newest and provides a wide variety of scenery during the three-day/two night walking experience.
+The Tuatapere Hump Ridge Track is New Zealand's newest Track and provides a wide variety of scenery during the three-day / two night walking experience.
 The Southern Coastal Track begins at Bluecliffs Beach near Tuatapere and four days are required to reach Big River.
 Some of the highlights are the Waitutu Forest, the Port Craig schoolhouse and four wooden viaducts, relics from timber milling times.
-There are four huts in the area
+There are four huts in the area.

-The Rakiura is a 29 kilometre, 3-day tramping track suitable for anyone with moderate fitness.
-It can be walked year round. in either direction.
+The Rakiura Track is a 29 kilometre, three day tramping track suitable for anyone with moderate fitness.
+It can be walked year round, in either direction.
 Times are approximate only and will vary according to fitness, pace of group and direction of travel.

 The circuit is a good introduction to the scenery of Stewart Island.
-It follows the open coast, climbs over a 300 metre high-forested ridge, and traverses the sheltered shores of Paterson Inlet.
-It passes sites of historical interest and introduces many of the common sea and forest birds of the island.
-Parts of it cross Maori land and access is courtesy of the owners.
+It follows the open coast, climbs over a 300 metre high forested ridge, and traverses the sheltered shores of Paterson Inlet.
+It passes sites of historical interest and introduces many of the common sea and forest birds of the Island.
+Parts of it crosses Maori land and access is courtesy of the owners.